Presenters, Facilitators

 • Cheryl Chen

 Cheryl is a systems change wayfinder, finance innovator, and community weaver.
-Cheryl recently launched Salmon Returns – a collaboration incubator designed to flow investments into local-led regenerative change.
+Cheryl recently launched Salmon Returns – a finance ecosystem for the Salmon Nation bioregion that invests in place based leadership, cultural continuity, and ecological care.

 • Chuck Harrison